brunston97/license-to-plate/README.md

 Download plate zone server images via "discrub" browser extension, and select the option to separate media by author

 ### Step 2
-Rename the plate image files to "platex.jpg", where x will be the eventual plate ID, using the rename.py script
+Rename the plate image files to "platex.jpg", where x will be the eventual plate ID, using the "rename.py" script

 ### Step 3
-Copy all plate images into one directory, while still maintaining the separate list of plates by author (this will come in handy when announcing winners), using the "collect.py" script.
-Be sure to specify your source and destination directories accordingly
+Copy all plate images into one directory, while still maintaining the separate list of plates by author, using the "collect.py" script.
+Be sure to specify the source and destination directories

 ### Step 4
 Resize all images to same aspect ratio using "resize.py" script.
 Make sure to set the input and output directories and run 'pip install pillow' before running the script